MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/compatibility-and-telemetry-in-office.md

 ***Applies to:*** *Microsoft 365 Apps for enterprise, Office 2019, and Office 2016*

  > [!IMPORTANT]
-> Office Telemetry Dashboard is being removed from Microsoft 365 Apps for enterprise, starting with Version 2208 in August 2022.
+> Office Telemetry Dashboard will no longer be supported in Microsoft 365 Apps for enterprise, starting with Version 2208 in August 2022.
 For more information, see [Removal of Office Telemetry Dashboard from Microsoft 365 Apps for enterprise](telemetry-dashboard-removal.md).

 The following table describes resources that are available to IT Professionals who are assessing Office compatibility by using the Office Telemetry Dashboard.